 Pack the Instrument carefully and ship it prepaid to the proper destination.
 Insure the Instrument.
+Save the shipping carton and packing materials for future storing or shipping of the Instrument.

 2.3 Service

 This Instrument contains no operator serviceable parts, except for the battery.
 Refer all service requests to the Simpson factory.
 If the Instrument is covered by warranty, include the model number, serial number, and date of purchase.